Estimation and prediction of credit risk based on rating transition systems

 In this work we propose a new credit risk model, which is called for simplicity a \textit{macroeconomic-risk model}.
-Analogous to Belkin et al. \cite{Bel-b}, we also use a latent variable to describe the rating migration \textbf{but} without any assumption on its distribution.
-We split it into three parts: systematic part, idiosyncratic part and random noise.
-We assume that the idiosyncratic part and random noise are of normal distribution and standard normal distribution respectively.
+Analogous to Belkin et al. \cite{Bel-b}, we also describe the change of rating grades from two aspects: idiosyncratic variation and systematic variation.
+However, instead of using a latent variable to describe systematic variation, we use directly some macroeconomic variables as a representation of the business cycle.
+The important advantage of this model is that there is no priori assumption on the distributions of $X$ and $Z$.
+To be more precise, we also split it into two parts: systematic part, idiosyncratic part.
+We only assume that the idiosyncratic part is of normal distribution.
 The main difference to \cite{Bel-b} lies in the systematic part.
-In \cite{Bel-b}, this part has no observed values.
-However, in our model we shall use some macroeconomic variables to reflect the business cycle, and hence there are observed values for this part.
-Then under the help of this model, we can use the transformation of rating transition matrices as dependent variable and the macroeconomic variables as explanatory variables to establish a multivariate linear regression model.
+In \cite{Bel-b}, this part is assumed to be standard normally distributed, however, there is no observed values to check it.
+In our model we shall use some macroeconomic variables to reflect the business cycle, and hence there are observed values for this part and no priori assumption on the distributions of these macroeconomic variables are needed.
+In some sense our macroeconomic-risk model can be viewed as a kind of combination of \eqref{e-1} and \eqref{reg}.
+Analogous to \cite{Bel-b}, the transition probabilities are related to the business cycle based on the location of $X$ in its range.
+We then can use the transformation of rating transition matrices as dependent variable and the macroeconomic variables as explanatory variables to establish a multivariate linear regression model.